 Who is EcoBling?
 How did they start?

-It started as one of those ideas that sweeps through your mind and dissipates as quickly as it appeared.
-The kind of thought you might write it off as "cool but too hard".
+It started as one of those ideas that sweeps through your imagination and dissipates as quickly as it appeared.
+The kind of thought you might think of as "a good idea but too hard and where to start".
 However for Katie Johnston, Founder and CEO of EcoBling, one seemingly fleeting idea stuck.
 It was revolutionary and it wasn't going anywhere.

 With the help of investors Katie micro-financed individuals and communities the burners they needed to get started.
 They created pieces of art in exchange for value the burner, then once the value of the burner was paid back they became suppliers of the jewellery and made an income.
 That way more and more people could get involved in expressing themselves and keeping Indigenous Australian culture alive and strong.
 It continues to provide meaningful financial opportunities in an environmentally friendly and culturally sensitive way.
 This came to be called the IndigiBling range of EcoBling.